Integrate Morpheus AI with OpenCode

 - Browser-optimized responses

--web are optimized for pure reasoning and code generation tasks.Minimal Configuration
+:web are optimized for pure reasoning and code generation tasks.Minimal Configuration

 Adding Morpheus AI Credentials